gnoose/datafeeds-shared/docs/hackathon_steps.md

 1. We have to manage some of the systems that support celery (flower, Redis).
 2. Flower loses job history after a set period (hours).
 3. No mechanism for scaling up/down the number of celery workers based on workload.
 The system is slow.
-4. Celery workers are stateful, we'd prefer to use docker to keep a fixed definition of a worker server.
+4. Celery workers are stateful.
+We'd prefer to use docker to keep a fixed definition of a worker server.
 5. Scraper jobs share the same workers.
 One scraper failure can impede its peers.

 Some advantages of AWS Batch: